n8brock/DataScience/README.txt

 	Modern Machine Learning
-	Understandable and explainable, but a bit more "black box" on what choices were made by the algorithm and why Use Case - incredible accurate and effective prediction outcomes e.g. fixing a new car; tuning and reprogramming internal computers goes a longer way than looking in detail under the hood
+	Understandable and explainable, but a bit more "black box" on what choices were made by the algorithm and why Use Case - incredible accurate and effective prediction outcomes

+	e.g. fixing a new car; tuning and reprogramming internal computers goes a longer way than looking in detail under the hood

+BI VISUALIZATION
+PowerBI and Tableau can be utilized to create online, refreshable dashboards to deliver information in a timely and effective manner.